 There are polarizing opinions on this based on preferences alone.
 If this is your first visit or you are visiting NYC solo, I would recommend mid-town for easy convenience to almost everything mentioned in this post.

 Mid-range: I love staying at this Hilton Garden Inn in Times Square.
-I am one who loves being near the action and walking everywhere.
-It’s my personal preference to watch the ball drop at New Year’s which is then on display all year long!
+I love being near the action and walking everywhere.
+It’s my personal preference of location to watch the ball drop at New Year’s which is then on display all year long!

 Where to Eat in NYC

 Food, glorious, food!
-I have to admit that food is one of the top highlights of my trips to New York in February.
-In full honesty, the food is good all of the time but I personally love the Valentine’s specials so many offer.
+Admittedly, food is one of the top highlights of my trips to New York in February.
+In full honesty, the food is good all of the time but I really love the Valentine’s specials so many offer.

 Afternoon Tea: There are many fantastic opportunities that I highlight in my guide to afternoon tea in NYC.